MantasSebeika/web-system-template/README.md

 - Third:
   - A single pokemons data
   - Possible actions:
-    - New: Creates a new pokemon with all fields empty (except ID) and shows it in the window (Create mode)
     - Cancel: Does not save the changes and opens Main window
     - Save: Saves new pokemon